 My very 1st Nest Box was home-made and built during the winter of 2017-18.
 I used the fairly classic design below, I think I got it from the RSPB website.

 I positioned the Nest box around 1.5 m from the ground in an ivy hedge bordering the neighbouring house.
 The box had cover from a mature Red-Robin (Photinia) bush, only around 2m from the back of the house and the hole is pointed North East and in general gets very little sun.

-The box was installed in its’ current position in March 2018.
-It was used during the spring of 2018 and a pair of great tits successfully raised a brood.
+The box was installed during March 2018 and it was straight away with a pair of Great Tits successfully raising a brood.

-Unfortunately I took the decision during the winter of 18-19, whilst installing the video camera, not to clean out the nest material from the previous year.
-I now know that this was a mistake, great tits will not re-use a box unless the previous years’ nesting material is removed, and the nest was not used during the 2019 breeding season.
-Another box in the garden, the tree nest box, was used by a pair of great tits during spring 2019 but the brood was not successful and all chicks died within the first 2 weeks.
+Unfortunately I took the decision during the winter of 18-19, whilst installing a video camera, not to clean out the nest material from the previous year.
+I now know that this was a mistake, Great Tits will not re-use a box unless the previous years’ nesting material is removed, and the nest was not used during the 2019 breeding season.
+Another box in the garden, the tree nest box, was used by a pair of Great Tits during spring 2019 but the brood was not successful and all chicks died within the first 2 weeks.

 During the winter of 2019 I removed the competing tree nest box and cleaned and disinfected the fence nest box ready for the 2020 breeding season.
 I was obviously hoping that these changes would encourage the use of the box for 2020.